cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 or is able to forge a ciphertext that will be accepted as valid.

-See {{AEComposition}}, {{AEAD}} for the formal definitions of and relations between passive confidentiality (IND-CPA), ciphertext integrity (INT-CTXT), and authenticated encryption security (AE).
+See {{AEComposition}}, {{AEAD}} for the formal definitions of and relations between IND-CPA confidentiality, INT-CTXT ciphertext integrity, and authenticated encryption security (AE).
 The authenticated encryption advantage subsumes, and can be derived as the combination of, both CA and IA: